Jhill1212/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next we are going to install the "VC_redist" which is once again located in the osTicket installation files.
+Double click it and accept and install.
+Next we will install the "mysql" for data storage purposes.
+Double click it, hit next, accept then hit next and we are going to make it typical, then hit install.
+A new window should have appeared, hit next and choose the standard configuration and hit next, then hit next again, to avoid errors we will type "root" in both boxes then hit next, then execute.
 </p>
 <br />